 This project uses the ideas from the Instructable "How to Make a USB Laptop Keyboard Controller" in order to repurpose an old broken laptop into a useful server debug tool.

 I will include download buttons for the relevant files in the Instructable.
-You can also go to my GitHub repository to view and download all files including a PDF of this Instructable.
+You can also go to my GitHub repository to view and download all relevent files.

 Step 1: Parts List

 1. Select a donor laptop with the features outlined in Step 2.
 Start with a broken laptop and the cost should be close to free.

 2. Teensy USB Controller for the Keyboard and Touchpad as outlined in step 4.

 - Teensy 3.2 from Amazon costs $24 Note: some laptops can use a Teensy LC from Amazon at $16 if you are building a basic KVM